Our 2025 New Zealand Tax Facts brochure

 These rates are also used to calculate the value of a deemed dividend arising where funds are lent by a company to its shareholders.

-The number of times provisional tax is payable depends on the option used to calculate it and how many times GST (if registered) is paid.
-Examples of payment timing for the most common balance dates are below.
+The number of times provisional tax is payable depends on the option used to calculate provisional tax and how many times GST (if registered) is paid.
+Examples of payment dates for the most common balance dates are below.
 If the due date is not a working day, then it moves to the next working day.
 Terminal tax dates shown apply to taxpayers linked to a tax agent.

 |